The Layoff Lady

 • Bonus: Additional money you may (or may not) receive based on the performance of you individually, your team, and/or the organization as a whole.
 Bonus payment depends on the organization and may be paid quarterly, annually, or on another schedule.

 • Commission: Additional money you may earn, typically based on what and how much you sell.
 Commissions are often a percentage of what you have sold.
-Bonus payment depends on the organization and may be paid monthly, quarterly, or on another schedule.
+How and when commission is paid to you depends on the organization and may be paid monthly, quarterly, or on another schedule.

-In addition to receiving money in the form of a check or payment payable to you, you may also receive money earmarked for a specific purpose.
+In addition to receiving money in the form of a check or payment payable to you, you may also receive money from your employer that is earmarked for a specific purpose.

 • Retirement Account Contribution: Your employer may give you a matching contribution as a percentage of what you contribute to your retirement account (usually a company-sponsored 401(k) or 403(b) plan).
 Alternatively, you may receive a retirement contribution before you put any money in.
 This money is typically deposited into your retirement account and invested alongside your other retirement account money.